-NBHWC Continuing Education Summary
+3 NBHWC Continuing Education (CE) Summary

-Continuing Education Course Approval Process
+4 NBHWC CE Approval Key Elements

-Key Components of Continuing Education Course Approval
+5 CE Approval Process

-NBHWC Continuing Education Course Requirements
+6 NBHWC CE Course Requirements

-NBHWC Continuing Education Conference Requirements
+10 NBHWC CE Conference Requirements

-NBHWC Continuing Education Code of Conduct
+14 NBHWC Continuing Education Code of Conduct

-NBHWC Continuing Education Agreement
+16 NBHWC Continuing Education Agreement

-Appendix A: Health & Wellness Coach Competencies
+17 Appendix A: Health & Wellness Coach Competencies

-- 1. Coaching Structure
+17 1.
+Coaching Structure

-- 2. Coaching Process
+20 2.
+Coaching Process

-- 3. Health & Wellness
+29 3.
+Health & Wellness

-- 4. Ethics/Legal
+37 4.
+Ethics/Legal

-Appendix B: NBHWC Scope Of Practice
+39 Appendix B: NBHWC Scope Of Practice

-Appendix C: NBHWC Code of Ethics
+41 Appendix C: NBHWC Code of Ethics

-NBHWC Continuing Education Summary
+NBHWC Continuing Education (CE) Summary

 Thank you for your interest in NBHWC Continuing Education Course Approval!
-This guidebook outlines the requirements and standards for the NBHWC Continuing Education Course Approval process.
+This guidebook outlines the standards and requirements for the NBHWC Continuing Education Approval process.
 This process is intended for third-party training organizations interested in having course(s) or conferences approved by the National Board for Health & Wellness Coaching (NBHWC) for the continuing education of National Board Certified Health and Wellness Coaches (NBC-HWCs).

-Quality Continuing Education Courses are critical to the ongoing development of NBC-HWCs, for furthering professional practice as well as staying on top of current trends.
-NBHWC Approved Continuing Education Courses are utilized by NBC-HWCs to review and enhance knowledge, practice, and skill in the professional practice of coaching with clients and patients.
-NBHWC Approved Continuing Education Courses are considered supplemental and advanced education for those wishing to acquire new learning and for those renewing their NBC-HWC credential.
+Quality Continuing Education coursework is critical to the ongoing development of NBC-HWCs, for furthering professional practice as well as staying on top of current trends.
+NBHWC Approved Continuing Education Courses and Conferences are utilized by NBC-HWCs to review and enhance knowledge, practice, and skill in the professional practice of coaching with clients and patients.
+Continuing Education coursework is considered supplemental and advanced education for new learning as well as for renewing an NBC-HWC credential.

-NBHWC Approved Continuing Education Courses do not meet eligibility requirements for individuals wishing to sit for the National Board Exam.
+NBHWC Approved Continuing Education Courses and Conferences do not meet eligibility requirements for individuals wishing to sit for the National Board Exam.